 We have triple-glazed twist and turn windows.
 The french doors are likewise triple-glazed.
 The house is seriously noise-free and airtight.

 Air Source Heat Pump

-Heating in the house is controlled by a air-source heat pump.
+We have incorporated geothermal energy use in the house.
+Heating in the house is controlled by an air-source heat pump.
 There is underfloor heating throughout the house.

 Air Ventilation System